Ten Content Trends & Opportunities For Small Businesses in 2018December 12, 2017 August 26, 2019 /

 You’ll want to learn about composition, lighting, audio and all that fun stuff.
 There are lots of free resources online for that, especially on YouTube.
 Check out tutorials from Peter McKinnon, DSLR Video Shooter, and Art of Photography.

 I feel it too.
-That’s why I’ve done few videos of my own.
+That’s why I’ve done a few videos of my own.

 But the longer we hesitate, the longer it’ll take to start seeing results.